grafana/influxdb-flux-datasource/README.md

 # InfluxDB (Flux) Datasource [BETA]

-Use flux with Grafana 7.0
+This plugin will work with InfluxDB 2.x and InfluxDB 1.8+

-This will eventually be integrated into the core grafana influx plugin
+In a future grafana releases, this plugin will be incorporated into the main influx plugin and allow a single datasource to support flux queries or influxql (SQL style) queries.